 How do I answer "Costs of my studies"?

-Provide estimates of your VIRS fees, room/board and other (e.g. living expenses) based on one year or the length of your study duration if less than a year.
-Please see our estimated costs section for more information.
+Provide estimates of your VIRS fees, room or board and other living expenses based on one year or the length of your study duration if less than a year.
+Please see the estimated costs page for exchange.

 How do I fill out the "education" section?

-Indicate your highest level of studies that you are in or that you have engaged in.
+Indicate the highest level of studies that you are in or that you have engaged in.
 If you are currently studying, indicate this program and level of studies along with your start and end dates.
-If you have past education at the college or university level, you may disclose these in the ‘employment’ section.
+If you have past education at the college or university level, you may disclose these in the "employment" section.

 How do I fill out the Employment section?

 If you do not have a job, you may write “student.”
-Be sure to fill out ‘current’ and ‘previous activity’.
+Be sure to fill out "current" and "previous activity".
 Include all part-time and full-time jobs as well as any internships, practicum placements or education at the post-secondary level in this section.
-If there is not enough room on the form for all of your previous work and/or study experience, create a separate MS Word document with the additional information and upload it in the (optional) "letter of explanation" section.
+If there is not enough room on the form for all of your previous work and/or study experience, create a separate Microsoft Word or PDF document with the additional information and upload it in the (optional) "letter of explanation" section.

 How can I sign the form if I apply online?